 Studies on Social Media:

 Dr. Jannifer Richardson has published a paper outlining whether social media has a positive impact on perceived learning in online instruction.
 This study was performed in the year 2000, and social media has significantly improved since that time.
-Some of the more popular platforms such as Facebook did not even exist at that point, but the study is still useful to understand the overall context of how the element of social prescience injected into online learning courses, did produce a higher level of perceived knowledge than those classes with no social component.
+Some of the more popular platforms such as Facebook did not even exist at that point.
+However, the study is still useful to understand the overall context of how the element of social prescience injected into online learning courses, did produce a higher level of perceived knowledge than those classes with no social component.
 The study can be read in its entirety here.
-Many of the social platforms that were available during this time windows have long since become a failed social platform.
+Many of the social platforms that were available during this time window have long since become a failed social platform.

-Regardless of whether there ultimately turns out that the effect of social media on students is either positive or negative, it is apparent that social media is going to be a part of education for years to come.
-Faculty just have to find methods to incorporating this new medium into instruction while taking into account the advantages and disadvantages of social media.
+Regardless of whether they ultimately turn out that the effect of social media on students is either positive or negative, social media is going to be a part of education for years to come.
+Faculty have to find methods to incorporate this new medium into instruction while taking into account the advantages and disadvantages of social media.